Outdoor Swimming

 📍 Rayrigg Road, Bowness-on-Windermere, LA23 1BP

 Weather permitting – guests are invited to join a safeguarded (dip) swim at Rayrigg Meadow jetties on Wednesday 9th September (16:30).
 Those wishing to swim will be asked to complete a medical form upon arrival at the forum.
-This designated public bathing site is located 10 minutes walk from the jetty museum – and there is pay and display council car parking available.
+This designated public bathing site is located 10 minutes walk from the Jetty Museum.
+There is pay and display council car parking available with public toilets, and ramp access down to the jetties.

 Forum Schedule